hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

     Before you begin testing the connection between IoT Central and your device, ensure that your Azure IoT Central app is open in a browser.
 You left the app open to the Commands tab of your RefrigeratedTruck - 1 dashboard.
 If needed, you can reopen [Azure IoT Central](https://apps.azureiotcentral.com/?azure-portal=true) in a browser.

-1. In Visual Studio Code, the Terminal command prompt, enter the following command:
+1. In Visual Studio Code, from the Terminal command prompt, run the following command to execute the program:

     ```cmd/sh
     dotnet run